farrelleoin93/Milestone-2/README.md

 ### Media

 - The hero image was found on [Unsplash](https://unsplash.com) and was taken by Ammie Ngo.
-- The image for the Hanoi was found on [Unsplash](https://unsplash.com) and was taken by Chor Tsang
+- The image for the Hanoi card was found on [Unsplash](https://unsplash.com) and was taken by Chor Tsang.
-- The image for the Hoi An was found on [Unsplash](https://unsplash.com) and was taken by Jack Hunter
+- The image for the Hoi An card was found on [Unsplash](https://unsplash.com) and was taken by Jack Hunter.
+- The image for the Halong Bay card was found on [Unsplash](https://unsplash.com) and was taken by Steven Lasry.

 ### Code